 And now, to the main event!

-This Museum model is a Movado interpretation of a sports watch.
+This Bold model is a Movado interpretation of a sports watch.
 Yes, it’s built for action.
-Yes, it has a stop watch function.

 However, the art-driven watchmaker just can’t help but put their head-turning spin on things, and what we ended up with is a functional sports watch with a look that’s just dripping with class.
 We mean this thing is sleek.

-This watch is like a stealth fighter with a beautiful steel bracelet attached to it.
+This watch is like a stealth fighter with a beautiful leather bracelet attached to it.

-Order the Museum Sport Black Dial today and get 32% off.
+Order the Bold Evolution today and get 54% off.

 And here we have the Heritage 1973 chronograph.
 We LOVE everything about this sports watch!